Linuxury/Arch-Linux/README.md

 source ~/.bashrc
 ```

-> Lets start with AUR Helper either paru or yay
+> Let's start with AUR Helper, either paru or yay

-First update your system by using:
+First, update your system by using:

 ```javascript
 sudo pacman -Syu
 ```

-Then use install required packages:
+Then use install the required packages:

 ```javascript
 sudo pacman -S git base-devel --needed